 - Install a UL Listed carbon monoxide detector on every story of your house if you use gas or oil appliances or have an attached garage.
-Check the batter- ies of any detectors you already have - Install smoke detectors on every level of your home and in the hallways outside of bedrooms. - Purchase a fire extinguisher and learn how to use it. - Stock your medicine cabinet or first-aid kit.
+Check the batteries of any detectors you already have - Install smoke detectors on every level of your home and in the hallways outside of bedrooms. - Purchase a fire extinguisher and learn how to use it. - Stock your medicine cabinet or first-aid kit.

-- Add emergency antacts are medical information to you whone the can accessed each in the k mode - Have at least the pone in your some hat's connected bollandline.
-Cordless phones don't work when the power is out, and cell some sitteries can run out.
-Place a light of emergency numbers near the land light. - Make sure your home or apartment number is easy to see so fire or rescue can locate you quickly in an emergency. - Install a temperature guard on your water heater at a maximum of 120 degrees Fahrenheit (48 degrees Celsius).
+- Add emergency contacts and medical information to your phone that can be accessed even in lock mode. - Have at least one phone in your home that's connected by landline.
+Cordless phones don't work when the power is out, and cell phone batteries can run out.
+Place a list of emergency numbers near the land line. - Make sure your home or apartment number is easy to see so fire or rescue can locate you quickly in an emergency. - Install a temperature guard on your water heater at a maximum of 120 degrees Fahrenheit (48 degrees Celsius).